skburney/finalprojectptII/README.md

 I wanted to keep my original story arc (seen in Final Project Part I) that took the reader on a journey of emotions.
 I wanted to keep it starting out neutral with definitions and then moving along.

+**Mediums used**: Shorthand & Infogram

+**Target Audience**: Heinz College members, but also wanted to make it open that anyone reading could have a general connection to the material

 ### Summary of Changes

 - After creating a clear 'Call to Action', I first began by defining 'Diversity' & 'Inclusion' to help the reader understand what these meant.
 - Next, I wanted to show some statistics of the positivitys of having diversity within the workplace and why it matters.
 - Which led me to start combing through the many sources of data that I had and tried to focus on what mattered to getting my point across and how it connected to my 'Call of Action' of *How to be more incluivse at Heinz College*
 - I started with a graphic that was related to basic career level and race that I found from [CNBC](https://www.cnbc.com/2020/06/11/companies-are-making-bold-promises-about-greater-diversity-theres-a-long-way-to-go.html) and I reworked the graph to show this information has not changed
+- After finalizing this graphic, I wanted to keep that negative feeling and show various companies and industries that struggle with diversity and inclusion.
+I orginially had an example on the NFL, Berkshire Hathaway and the entertainment industry.
+- However, after receiving feedback they all felt disconnected in a way and I cut it back to one example with the NFL.
+And I essentially added the Tech industry as a focus, but only in a graphic.
+This was tailored more towards my CMU audience.
+- I then moved my definition of Inclusion to a new and seperate section since it is different from diversity and I wanted the reader to look at inclusion as the solution for what companies are lacking.
+Doing this adding more context and true story to my presentation.
+- I then moved into my positive company example, AT&T, which was an example given to me by a fellow classmate.
+I had so much data on AT&T's diversity efforts, but I wanted to hit on ones that everyone could connect to: Women, People of Color, People with Disabilities and the LGBTQ+ communities.
+I focused on these because it is highly likely that anyone watching this presentation knows someone or is someone in one of these groups.
+- Then I created some visulaizations that fit each of these categories and again kept them simple and added them to my presentaiton.
+- I then tied it all into my call to action and made sure it had a clear and distinct change.
+- Overall, I wanted the reader to feel informed and inspired to be a part of a change that impacts their friends, families and themselves.

 ## Details on Graphics and Colors Used